Cameron Harper: Things to know about exciting American winger

 A large part of the youngster's development is owed to Pateadores, an American footballing academy whose alumni include the likes of former Rangers midfielder Maurice Edu, former USA international John Thorrington and current DC United centre-back Steve Birnbaum.

-3. Capped for America at Under-20 level
+3. Capped for USA at Under-20 level

 Berhalter clearly liked what he saw from Harper, bringimg the Celtic winger to train with the first team a day later.
 The two had a long chat after training today: pic.twitter.com/a3yxy8a3E2